Forestry / Firewise

 One of the best techniques of detecting disease in your trees is to walk around your lot several times a year and look at each and every tree in detail.
 Inspect the bark for signs of beetles, notice if there are any dead branches or ladder fuels that need removal and note if thinning is needed to prevent overcrowding of younger trees.

 If you notice rapid, wide-spread browning of pine needles on your Ponderosa Pines, or small white or tan sappy blobs on the bark, it may be an indication that the tree has been attacked by beetles.
-Below are some indicators of beetle attacks.

 If you suspect that you have diseased trees, submit a request for a free Forestry Lot Evaluation.
 A trained WIA volunteer will provide you with possible containment and treatment recommendations.